DASchechtman/000-Chimera/README.md

 ### Steps for Mac Only
-1. will update later when I can figure out how to install on make on mac
+1. will update later when I can figure out how to install on make, flex, and bison on mac

 Now download the project to some place you can easily access it.
 For the sake of this guide I will assume it's place in a folder on your desktop.